verifa/ansible-katas/12-variables/README.md

 ### Variables Overview

-In this exercise we will define variables on four levels, here they are listed in precedence order from least to greatest:
+We will be defining variables on four levels, here they are listed in precedence order from least to greatest:

 1. role defaults
 2. group vars